-> If you fancy a DIY project, then increase your storage with built-in niches.
-It’s a fantastic way repurposing dead space but does involve quite a bit of work.
+If you fancy a DIY project, then increase your storage with built-in niches.
+They’re a fantastic idea and are an interesting way to re-purposing dead space.
+That said, it does involve quite a bit of work.
 You can further increase the amount of storage by adding shelves.

 #18 Try a small table